Double Dealing Character: Plot

 Youkai are rioting and tsukumogami are turning up.
 Clouds gather, while a strong wind carries the sounds of a huge building.
 Gensokyo is full of sounds of dissonance.
 The weapons of the three protagonists start acting oddly; meanwhile, various youkai begin to rebel.
-It's their job to either take their weapons in hand and fight the youkai, or to cast their weapons aside.
+It is their job to either take their weapons in hand and fight the youkai, or to cast their weapons aside.